R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/notes/test-2-notes.md

 		- **TO-Broadcast → Consensus**: using to-broadcast, a process proposes values and waits for the first TO-delivered value to achieve consensus
 		- **Consensus → TO-Broadcast**: consensus instances ensure ordered agreement, enabling TO-broadcast implementation
 - **State Machine**
-	- Fault-tolerant approach where the service's state is replicated across machines
+	- Fault-tolerant approach where the service's state is **replicated across machines**
 	- Commands are processed in the same order across replicas to maintain consistency
-	- Relies on to-broadcast to synchronize state updates across replicas
+	- Relies on **TO-broadcast** to synchronize state updates across replicas
 - **Sequential Specification of Objects**
 	- Describes an object’s behavior with its **initial state**, **operations** and **state transitions**
 	- Each operation includes